Omega-Nexus-arch/quadrotor_mathematical_model/README.md

 # quadrotor_mathematical_model
-Mathematical Model of a quadrotor + configuration on MATLAB
+Mathematical ModelS of UAVs on MATLAB